r3sult/odan.github.io/_posts/2018-03-13-signing-github-commits-using-gpg.md

 keywords:
 ---

-Github offerse a nice feature to verify your commits.
+Github offers a nice feature to verify your commits.

 ## Requirements